greg0x/zforge/memory-bank/data/rpc_mapping.md

 | `validateaddress` | Zebra / Zaino | Implement in Zaino |
 | `verifymessage` | Zallet | Implement in Zallet |
 | `z_validateaddress` | Zebra | Implement in Zaino |

-## Active Decisions

-No active decisions are currently being made.

-## Important Patterns

-The importance of maintaining a comprehensive and up-to-date Memory Bank is a key pattern for this project.
-All decisions and changes should be documented in the Memory Bank to ensure consistency and knowledge sharing.

-## Learnings and Insights

-The project brief provides a good overview of the project's goals and requirements, which is essential for making informed decisions.
-The modular architecture of the system allows for independent development and deployment of components.

-The RPC method support file provides a valuable overview of which RPC methods are most important to support in the new Z3 stack.
-This information will be used to guide the development of the Zebra, Zaino, and Zallet components.